Understanding Projectile Motion with Derivations

 Conclusion

-Because, whatever we discussed in this blog/article is not a trick or something, it’s a complete concept with complete understanding.
-This makes us equipped to solve any kind of problem (Throwing from a cliff, projectile on incline or just anything…)
+Because whatever we discussed in this blog/article is not a trick or something, it’s a complete concept with a complete understanding.
+This makes us equipped to solve any kind of problem (Throwing a ball from a cliff, a projectile on an incline, or just anything for that matter).
+You are now in a very good position to solve problems

 Stress‘ and ‘Strain‘ are the most encountered terms when it comes to studying Elasticity.
-Though, it might not have such a huge weightage in competitive exams like JEE/NEET, but trust me ladies and gentlemen : “There’s no Mechanical Engineering without these 2 terms” – Being a student pursuing my UG degree in Mechanical, I can confirm this.
+Though it might not have such a huge weightage in competitive exams like JEE/NEET, but trust me, ladies and gentlemen: “There’s no Mechanical Engineering without these 2 terms” – Being a student pursuing my UG degree in Mechanical, I can say this with full assurance.
 And if there’s no Mechanical, there are no cars, bridges, buildings, etc.

-Through this article, We are going to find out which one of the two comes first – is it Stress or is it Strain ?
+Through this article, we are going to find out which one of the two comes first – It’s going to be Stress vs Strain?

 Stress is defined as the Internal Restoring Force acting per unit area.

 The atoms inside the solid are arranged in a spring-ball system.
-So, when a load (external force) is applied, it disturbs the equilibrium state by making the springs deformed.
-This deformation is responsible for the Internal restoring force and we call it as Restoring, because it tends to bring the system back to its equilibrium.
+So, when a load (external force) is applied, it disturbs the equilibrium state by deforming the springs.
+This deformation is responsible for the Internal restoring force, and we call it restoring because it tends to bring the system back to its equilibrium.

 The following flow-chart explains the process :